 The general fund is the principal fund of the Town and is used to account for all activities of the Town, except those required to be accounted for in another fund.
-The general fund accounts for the normal recurring activities of the Town (i.e., general government, public safety, public works, health and welfare, parks and recreation, education, library, etc.).
+The general fund accounts for the normal recurring activities of the Town (i.e., general government, public safety, public works, sanitation, education, etc.).
 These activities are funded principally by property taxes, user fees and grants from other governmental units.